graphql/graphiql/README.md

 **Props:**

-- `fetcher`: a required function which accepts GraphQL-HTTP parameters and returns a Promise which resolves to the GraphQL parsed JSON response.
+- `fetcher`: a function which accepts GraphQL-HTTP parameters and returns a Promise which resolves to the GraphQL parsed JSON response.

+- `schema`: a GraphQLSchema instance or `null` if one is not to be used.
-- `schema`: an optional GraphQLSchema instance.
-If one is not provided, GraphiQL will fetch one using introspection.
+  If `undefined` is provided, GraphiQL will send an introspection query using the fetcher to produce a schema.

-- `query`: an optional GraphQL string to use as the initial displayed query, if not provided, the local storage or defaultQuery will be used.
+- `query`: an optional GraphQL string to use as the initial displayed query, if `undefined` is provided, the stored query or defaultQuery will be used.

+- `variables`: an optional GraphQL string to use as the initial displayed query variables, if `undefined` is provided, the stored variables will be used.

 - `response`: an optional JSON string to use as the initial displayed response.
 If not provided, no response will be initialy shown.
 You might